General information safety

 Students are required to wear the P&C endorsed school uniform correctly.

-See the Student Handbook (link on the right).
+See the School Dress Code (link on the right).

 Bikes, scooters and skateboards

 Bikes, scooters and skateboards are to be locked in the secure bike compound, located at the back of the school, via Urangan Street.
 Remember to provide a lock.

 Essential medicines or tablets (correctly labelled) will be stored in student services until required by students.
 Only prescription medications will be administered by staff.
 These must be accompanied by a letter signed by a parent/guardian and instructions from a doctor.